Peer Review Policy

 Reviewers forward review report to the Editor in chief, who will make a final decision to accept or reject the article.
 Once the Editor in Chief makes the decision on the manuscripts presented for review, the decision will be one of the following:

 Once the manuscript is accepted for publication, we will send the Acceptance Letter, publication agreement to the author along with an APC link.
 After receiving APC, we will forward the final proofread manuscript to the author for approval through email.
 At this point, the author can send some minor suggestions/corrections in terms of formatting of the manuscript.

 We will resend the proofread manuscript for final approval.
 Once the final approval is received back from the author, the manuscript will be sent for the final publication process.

 If an author is asked to revise their manuscript and author send us an updated manuscript, it will be considered a new submission in terms of initial screening but the updated manuscript will be sent to same reviewers to review it again.

 How long it takes to complete the review process?

 IJOHMN follows a policy of screening papers before sending them for full peer review.
 In the initial screening of manuscripts get rejected because of plagiarism, poor grammar and outside the aims and scope of the journal.
 IJOHMN completes the initial screening of a manuscript within five-seven business days.
-Those manuscripts that meet the minimum criteria are normally passed on to two experts for review.
+Those manuscripts that meet the minimum criteria are normally passed on to two-three experts for review.

-We send a manuscript for review to two reviewers simultaneously.
-Normally it takes 30-50 business days to complete the review process.
+We send a manuscript for review to two-three reviewers simultaneously.
+Normally it takes 40-50 business days to complete the review process.
 The time from submission to publication is around 4–6 months.